 Non-conformities in ISO

 Non-conformity in ISO means that there was some kind of mistake, error, or defect – something didn’t go as planned.
-This can be caused within our organisation, resulting in an internal defect.
+This can be caused within our organization, resulting in an internal defect.
 Should the defect go on undetected, eventually it would be detected by the client, resulting in a customer complaint.
+Another source of non-conformities might be internal audits when following the criteria set by the ISO 9001:2015 standard.

 Naturally, the sooner we identify defects (non-conformities), the better it is – as less value-added activities would have been carried out on the defect – meaning that the mistake would be less costly.
 Another source of non-conformity could be our suppliers, as defined within the supplier management for ISO 9001.
 They could provide a defect product or service which would hinder us from doing our job correctly.